Book of Blue | Bare Essence

 But sooner or later it’s going to come out, potentially right before you suffocate and decide you actually need to breathe.
 If you are living another life, whether in your mind or in reality, that you cannot share, that is an important situation in your relationship.
 It will be difficult to have a meaningful emotional or sexual exchange under these circumstances.
 What to do about this is outside the scope of the present essay, but maybe for another time.
 However, there really is no way out except for honesty.

-Other people don’s share their masturbation or their fantasy life because they fear it will be embarrassing.
+Other people don’t share their masturbation or their fantasy life because they fear it will be embarrassing.
 The good news is that you can play with the embarrassment factor.
 It’s so much fun you’ll miss it when it’s gone.
 But this requires a sense of adventure.
 I think most people would wonder why anyone would possibly want to share this aspect of themselves; and one reason is because it might be fun or healing.
 You would find out when you get there.

 How Deep You Are, and How Much You Can Feel